This is the 56th post in a series on Booby Traps, made possible by the generous support of Motherlove Herbal Company.

 “He’s fussy?
 It’s probably because you’re eating…” This one came from a visiting nurse who was caring for a friend of mine.
 The nurse told her to avoid chocolate because it would cause fussiness in the baby.
 You may have heard the same about “gassy” foods, citrus, garlic, etc. Breastfeeding Answers Made Simple explains, “Fussiness and gassiness are normal during the newborn period and are unlikely to be caused by something in the mother’s diet…Even when a baby does react to a food in the mother’s diet, the specific food that causes a reaction will vary from baby to baby.
 So telling all breastfeeding mothers to avoid the same foods will do no good.”

-Unfortunately, this is just a small sampling of the myths moms sometimes hear presented as truth from their providers.
-What myths have you heard in your doctor’s office?
+Unfortunately, this is just a small sampling of the myths moms sometimes hear presented as truth from their health care providers.
+What breastfeeding myths have you heard in your provider’s office?